-This website is designed to be a pedagogical tool to help my Hebrew, Greek, and Aramaic students (from Houston Baptist University and Southwestern Baptist Theological Seminary) gain proficiency in the biblical languages of the Old and New Testaments.
+This website is designed to be a pedagogical tool to help my Hebrew, Greek, and Aramaic students (from Houston Baptist University and other institutions where I may teach adjunctively) gain proficiency in the biblical languages of the Old and New Testaments.
 If you’re not one of them but have an interest in biblical languages, you are very welcome here!!
 In fact, all who are interested in acquiring an ability to read the Sacred Text may avail themselves of the resources here, provided they follow all applicable copyright laws.
 May God richly bless your studies and shed His light upon your path!

-As I teach my Hebrew, Greek, and Aramaic courses at Houston Baptist University and Southwestern Baptist Theological Seminary-Houston, I will be uploading new things to the site to aid in language learning.
+As I teach my Hebrew, Greek, and Aramaic courses at Houston Baptist University, I will be uploading new things to the site to aid in language learning.
 Please have a look around.
 If you find anything among the materials that is inaccurate or contains typos, please let me know asap.

 In the interest of full disclosure, this is not really a “blog” type of site where I write regular posts.
 I am using it primarily to make language resources available to those who want to learn the biblical languages and read Sacred Scripture (although I reserve the right to post anything that interests me!).
 I will from time to time create entries where I deal with certain grammatical issues, textual questions, or exegetical issues.
 These will usually be driven by a desire to have students interact, sharpen their skills, and apply what they’re learning.
 But you’re welcome to join in on a conversation if you are a gracious guest and want to stimulate the learning process.